 Are any of 'The Golden Girls' still alive?

 Sadly all four main stars of The Golden Girls have passed away.
 Betty White, was the last surviving Golden Girl but died on New Year's Eve 2021 at the age of 99.
 It was just 18 days before her 100th birthday.
 Sadly, Estelle Getty died in 2008 at 84 from Lewy body dementia.
-Beatrice Arthur died of cancer aged 86 in 2009, and Rue McClanahan was 76 when she died in 2010 from a stroke.
+Bea Arthur died of cancer aged 86 in 2009, and Rue McClanahan was 76 when she died in 2010 from a stroke.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.